 The potential for increasing business efficiency is huge.
 Apart from a relatively small number of companies who found themselves in direct competition with Japanese manufacturers (e.g. car makers) and had to adopt the better management practices in order to survive, the rest of the management world is yet largely blind to the fact that there is a way of managing that can boost customer satisfaction and reduce costs at the same time.

 Isn’t it time for things to change?
-Come and join us at one of the Alliance’s regular events, meet some of the long standing members and explore the benefits of becoming a member yourself.
+Come and join us at one of the Alliance’s regular events, meet some of the long standing supporters and explore the benefits of becoming a supporter yourself.
 We will be delighted to welcome you.